fiddleHeads/spatial-reference/content/datum.md

 So just what is a datum?

-Remember that the earth is an ellipsoid.
+Remember that the earth is unevenly shaped.

-A datum mathematically defines the shape and size of the ellipsoid and it's orientation in space.
+A datum mathematically defines the shape and size of the earth and it's orientation in space.

 Measurements of the surface of the earth in different places collected over time by surveyors are used to define a geodetic datum.